xvicxpx/m6restore/README.md

 Usage:

-m1restore.exe <new 15 digit imei>
+m5restore.exe <new 15 digit imei>

-Example: m1restore.exe 013364005176495
+Example: m5restore.exe 013364005176495

 This is a command line based program.
-You should run it from the command line on your Windows pc.
+You should run it from the command line on your Windows PC.

 Step By Step Guide (FOLLOW THESE STEPS CAREFULLY!)
 -----------------------------------------------------------------------------
-1) Turn off the M1.
+1) Turn off the M5.
 Take out the battery and the sim card.
 It's important that you leave the sim and battery out for the duration of this process.

-2) Plug the M1 in to your computer via the USB cable.
+2) Plug the M5 in to your computer via the USB cable.
 The device should power up and indicate that a sim card is missing.
 Take a paper clip and hold down the reset button for 10 seconds.
 The device should restore to factory settings.